ngs2410/calculator/README.md

 - In a production component I'd separate the calculator model into it's own 'class' for abstraction, maintainability and testing
 - Using toPrecision() to control # of decimal places is a hack, we could make this smarter and not lose precision for large numbers
 - The component assumes a US Locale and formats numbers for a US audience
+- Need access to a Windows machine to test on Internet Explorer

 Testing strategy
 ----------------